oxcodingcourse/oxcodingcourse.github.com/session2_notes.md

     $ git remote add origin https://github.com/yourusername/first_site.git
     $ git push -u origin master

 You should now be prompted to add your github username and password.
-If all goes well, when you go to github you should see your new site.
+If all goes well, when you go to github you should see the `first_site` folder containing your html file.

-## Homework
+## For next time

 ### Get github to serve your page as a website

 Github will host an html site for free for you, through   a service called [github pages](http://pages.github.com/).
 There are two possibilities for telling github to make your code into a website:
 1. Call your repo `yourusername.github.com`
 2. Push your site to a branch called `gh-pages`

 We'll do the second, even though you don't know what branches are.
 So for the moment, some of this won't make much sense - hopefully it will at some point in the future!

 To do the `gh-pages` approach first open the file `first_site/.git/config` in your browser.
 This might be tricky, as it is a hidden folder and might not show up in the list when you do `File > Open`.
 To find out how to do this google "windows show hidden files" or similar.